 - Land acquisition

 - Compensation for Federal Employees

 - Travel of Federal Employees

-- Federal subawards
+- Federal subawards (any payment to Federal entities) unless paid from the recipients share

 - Construction and/or major rehabilitation of buildings

 - Bonuses or commissions

 - Fundraising

 - Meeting, conference, symposia, or workshop honoraria, which is payment to individuals or guests other than for documented professional services

 - Vehicle purchases or leases

-- Positions funded by other federal cooperative agreements or grants
+- Positions funded by other Federal cooperative agreements or grants

 - International travel

 - Projects or activities associated with APHIS-State-Industry cooperative program activities already funded via USDA APHIS annual cooperative agreements

 - Promotional, outreach, or giveaway items such as calendars, rulers, pens, pencils, squishy balls, cups, refreshments, etc.

-Nothing in this section prevents an eligible entity from using funds received to enter into subagreements with another eligible entity, University, or nonprofit entity or to reimburse a state, or local agency for services rendered, such as for animal depopulation or testing.
+Nothing in this section prevents an eligible entity from using funds received to enter into sub-agreements with another eligible entity, University, or nonprofit entity or to reimburse a Tribe, state, or local agency for services rendered, such as animal depopulation or testing.